occipital/django-content-settings/docs/first.md

 ### Step 4: Access Variables in Templates

-Now, you can use the variables in templates like this:
+Now, you can *use settings* in templates like this:

 ```html
 <b>{{ CONTENT_SETTINGS.MY_VAR }}</b>